genuinetools/img/README.md

-  login    Log in to a Docker registry. pull     Pull an image or a repository from a registry. push     Push an image or a repository to a registry. version  Show the version information.
+  login    Log in to a Docker registry. pull     Pull an image or a repository from a registry. push     Push an image or a repository to a registry. tag      Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE. version  Show the version information.
 ```